 The search can reveal whether the property is subject to a Community Infrastructure Levy.
 The Community Infrastructure Levy (the ‘levy’) is a charge which can be levied by local authorities on new development in their area.
 It is an important tool for local authorities to use to help them deliver the infrastructure needed to support development in their area.

 The levy only applies in areas where a local authority has consulted on, and approved, a charging schedule which sets out its levy rates and has published the schedule on its website.
 Most new development which creates net additional floor space of 100 square metres or more, or creates a new dwelling, is potentially liable for the levy.
 This information allows for a buyer to understand commitments that would need to be made when purchasing a property.

 Lastly, the local authority search can also reveal if there are any future plans for railway and road schemes.
 This can be important for a buyer as they would need to consider whether such plans affect their property or are expected to affect them wanting to buy the property.
 A railway may be planned to be close to the property which could make noise in the area or there may be roads with restrictions on parking which may affect a buyer looking to buy a property without a driveway.

-If you would like advice on a postnuptial agreement or a prenuptial agreement or require further information, please do not hesitate to contact our experienced family law team at Bond Adams LLP Solicitors.
+If you require further information on a local search or any property law queries, please do not hesitate to contact our experienced property law team at Bond Adams LLP Solicitors.
 You can contact us on 0116 285 8080 or email us at firstname.lastname@example.org.